 - Basic Authentication to connect to Instance Manager.

 Assuming you already have Visual Studio Code installed and running.
-Simply navigate to the marketplace and install or search for F5 NIM in the extensions search panel.
+Simply navigate to the marketplace and install or search for F5 Instance Manager in the extensions search panel.

-Click on the gear icon and you will see a configuration file which may have existing entries or you may need to add these.
-You will need to use Basic auth for this current version and will need to know the username and password.
+Select the gear icon, and you will see a configuration file that may have existing entries, or you may need to add these.
+You will need to use Basic auth for this current version and know the username and password.

-You can leverage vscode to explore NGINX Instance Manager and push configurations with lightning speed.
-Go explore.
+You can leverage VS Code to explore NGINX Instance Manager and push configurations with lightning speed.

-There are some limitations with the intial version of the extension:
+There are some limitations with the initial version of the extension:

-- Analyzer best practice rulsets are not yet integrated.
+- Analyzer best practice rulesets are not yet integrated.